 In addition, there will be some questions about health and security.
 As part of the process, all the information will be screened using a number of security databases including Interpol and Europol.

 To submit the form, applicants will need to pay a fee using a credit or debit card.
-The vast majority will be quickly approved and the ETIAS visas will be sent by email.
+The vast majority will be quickly approved and the ETIAS visa waivers will be sent by email.

-Travelers will be able to enter all 26 countries in the Schengen Area with their ETIAS visa.
+Travelers will be able to enter all 26 countries in the Schengen Area with their ETIAS.
 There are no hard borders between the participating countries which means people can move freely around the zone without passing through passport controls (once they have entered one of the countries).